SheikMohammed480/SheikMohammed480/README.md

 - 💞️ I’m currently seeking for the best opportunity to show my skills and talents in java
 - 📫 sheikmohammed480@gmail.com
 - 😄 HE
-- ⚡Give me a opportunity to get it 10 times more than what you are given .
+- ⚡Give me an opportunity

 <!---
 SheikMohammed480/SheikMohammed480 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.